 The mandate of the Academic Programs Unit is to support students and their faculty advisors in all matters related to academic policies and regulations, including those that are not explicitly described in this section.

 DR. DUSTIN SHARP

-Associate Dean

-dsharp@sandiego.edu

-KIPJ 127
+Associate Dean and Interim Executive Director, Kroc Institute for Peace and Justice dsharp@sandiego.edu KIPJ 127

 FRANCES LAVISCOUNT